monkey-vla/sglang-vla/README.md

 </div>

 --------------------------------------------------------------------------------
 This repository provides a **serving engine for OpenVLA** and other Prismatic-VLM models.
-Our optimized implementation based on SGLang substantially outperforms the vanilla OpenVLA inference pipeline, achieving **lower latency** and **significantly higher throughput** across batch sizes.
+Our optimized implementation based on SGLang substantially outperforms the [vanilla OpenVLA inference pipeline](https://github.com/openvla/openvla), achieving lower latency and significantly higher throughput as we scale the number of generated actions.
+This repository could be useful for test-time scaling, online reinforcement learning, or parallel simulation workloads.

 ## 📦 Environment Setup